chaosmail/chaosmail.github.com/_posts/2014-07-19-github-education.md

 comments: true
 ---

-[Github][github-web] is web-based hosting service for Git repositories, that helps to organize code in version control.
+[Github][github-web] is a web-based hosting service for Git repositories that helps to organize code in version control.
 Additionally it offers a great discount for educational purposes (for students, teachers, researchers, etc.): the Micro plan (5 private repositories) free for 2 years.

 ## Get the Discount